Stalk virus removal guide

 What is Stalk?

-Stalk (also known as Worm.Win32 Stalk) is a malicious program which is categorized as worm.
-Typically, worms are designed to automatically spread themselves onto other computers and infect as many systems as possible.
-It is unknown what is the payload of this worm, however, it could be used to spread a variety of malicious programs.
-To avoid being detected, Stalk hides the "Show hidden files and folders" option by making changes in Windows registry.
+Stalk (also known as Worm.Win32 Stalk) is a malicious program categorized as a 'worm'.
+Typically, worms automatically spread to other computers and work to infect as many systems as possible.
+The payload of this worm is unknown, however, it could be used to proliferate a number of malicious programs.
+To avoid detection, Stalk hides the "Show hidden files and folders" option by making changes to the Windows registry.

 Research shows that cyber criminals distribute Stalk by disguising various files as textbooks of essays.
-When opened, they install this worm, which copies itself to the c:\z\ folder and puts desktop.ini and csrss.exe files in there.
-In order to spread itself on other computers it might place these files in removable drives like USB that, if used, will spread Worm.Win32 Stalk (or Stalk) further.
-One of the possible scenarios is that this worm could be used to spread malware such as ransomware.
-Ransomware-type programs lock victim's files by encrypting them with strong encryption algorithm.
-Users of infected computers are unable to access their files unless they decrypt them with a decryption software or/and key that usually can be purchased only from cyber criminals who designed ransomware.
-Simply said, in order to recover files ransomware victims are forced to pay a ransom.
-Another possible payload is some information stealer that could be designed to steal logins, passwords of various accounts related to banking, email and so on.
-Typically, cyber criminals use programs of this type to steal sensitive details that could be used to make fraudulent transactions, purchases, or generate revenue in other ways.
-Furthermore, Stalk could be used to infect a computer with cryptocurrency miner.
-Cyber criminals seek to infect other computers with miners so they could use their hardware (GPU, CPU) to mine cryptocurrency.
-Users of infected systems usually get higher bills because programs of this type force computers to consume more electricity.
-Besides, high CPU and GPU usage could cause unexpected shutdowns that can lead to loss of unsaved data, also, miners could cause hardware overheat and other problems.
-Stalk could be used to install high-risk malware that could cause victims problems with privacy, browsing safety, lead to financial, data loss and other serious issues.
-If there is a reason to suspect Stalk of being installed on a computer, it should be removed immediately.
+When opened, they install this worm, which copies itself to the c:\z\ folder within which is also stores the desktop.ini and csrss.exe files.
+To proliferate itself on other computers, it might store these files in removable drives (such as USB).
+If used, the drives proliferate Worm.Win32 Stalk (or Stalk) further.
+One possible scenario is when this worm is used to spread malware such as ransomware.
+Ransomware-type programs lock files by encrypting them with strong encryption algorithms.
+Users of infected computers are unable to access their files unless they decode them with decryption software and/or a key that can only be purchased from the cyber criminals who designed ransomware.
+In summary, to recover files, ransomware victims are forced to pay a ransom.
+Another possible payload is an information stealer, which could be designed to steal logins, passwords of accounts relating to banking, emails, and so on.
+Typically, cyber criminals use these programs to steal sensitive details that can be used to make fraudulent transactions, purchases, or generate revenue in other ways.
+Furthermore, Stalk can be used to infect computers with a cryptocurrency miner.
+Cyber criminals seek to infect other computers with miners to use their hardware (GPU, CPU) to mine cryptocurrency.
+Users of infected systems usually receive higher electricity bills, since programs of this type force computers to consume more power.
+Furthermore, high CPU and GPU usage can cause unexpected shutdowns that can lead to loss of unsaved data.
+Miners can also cause hardware to overheat and other problems.
+Stalk could be used to install high-risk malware, thereby causing problems with privacy, browsing safety, financial/data loss, and other serious issues.
+If you suspect Stalk is installed on your computer, remove it immediately.

 Other examples of worms are Retadup and Forbix.
-Programs of this type are designed to replicate themselves, in other words, to spread themselves further from one infected computer to another.
-Programs of this type could be used to infect systems with additional malware that might cause a variety of serious problems.
-It is important to avoid installation of worm or other malware in all possible ways.
+These programs replicate - i.e., proliferate further from one infected computer to another.
+They can be used to infect systems with additional malware, thus causing serious problems.
+It is important to avoid installation of worms and all other malware.

 How did Stalk infiltrate my computer?